balena-labs-projects/wifi-repeater/README.md

 ## How it works

-WiFi Repeater will automatically scan your network and check each device capabilities.
-It will then attempt to cofigure the devices to work in `Access Point` mode and if that is not possible it will switch to `Repeater` mode.
+WiFi Repeater will automatically scan your network and check each device's capabilities.
+It will then attempt to configure the devices to work in `Access Point` mode and if that is not possible it will switch to `Repeater` mode.
 You *do not* need to pre configure the device to work in either mode.

 For `Access Point` mode it needs:
 - Internet connectivity via Ethernet